grafana/grafana/docs/sources/panels/transform-data/index.md

 #### Inner join

-An inner join will merge data from multiple tables where all tables share the same value from the selected field.
-This will exclude data where values do not match in every result.
+An inner join merges data from multiple tables where all tables share the same value from the selected field.
+This type of join excludes data where values do not match in every result.

 Use this transformation to combine the results from multiple queries (combining on a passed join field or the first time column) into one result, and drop rows where a successful join cannot occur - performing an inner join.